How do you know which credit card you want if you've never done it before? Read our guide to choosing your first credit card.

-We often get asked the question of how to choose your first credit card.
+We often get asked how you should choose your first credit card.

-People are aware that having a credit card helps build your credit profile, which can be useful for securing mobile phone contracts, mortgages and even jobs.
-But with all the different cards out there, how do you choose the right one?
-The first step in choosing the right credit card is to understand what all the jargon means.
-Cards are usually advertised by their APR rates, introductory offers and rewards.
-Understanding and comparing these can help you in your quest for the right one.
+Most of us are aware that having a credit card helps build your credit profile, which can be useful for getting all types of credit, including mobile phone contracts and getting a mortgage.
+But with all the different credit cards out there, how do you choose the right one?

 The terms you need to know